 If European emission allowances are not yet recognised in the Swiss ETS or if the link with the EU ETS has been suspended, an ETS participant may submit a request for assessment as a case of hardship, subject to certain conditions.
 More information can be found at Linking the Swiss and EU emissions trading schemes.

 8. Failure to meet the obligation

-If an ETS company fails to surrender a sufficient quantity of emission allowances and emission-reduction certificates by the deadline, a sanction of CHF 125 per tonne CO2eq is due for the missing quantity under Article 21 of the CO2 Act.
-The ETS company must submit the missing emission allowances or emission-reduction certificates for surrender no later than 31 January of the following year.
-Otherwise the FOEN settles the missing quantity companies against the emission allowances subsequently allocated free of charge annually to the company.
+If an installation operator fails to surrender a sufficient quantity of emission allowances and emission-reduction certificates by the deadline, a sanction of CHF 125 per tonne CO2eq is due for the missing quantity under Article 21 of the CO2 Act.
+The installation operator must submit the missing emission allowances or emission-reduction certificates for surrender no later than 31 January of the following year.
+Otherwise, the FOEN will offset the missing quantity against the next annual free-of-charge allocation of emission allowances.

 Akkreditierten Verifizierer für Monitoringberichte EHS (PDF, 125 kB, 12.02.2019)available in German or French